themomoentofcouches/jisod-mineserver/README.md

 no hacking. this is to make sure everyone plays fair.

-no ddos attacks. even the server is hosted at github, its not allowed.
+no ddos attacks. even the server has ddos protection, its not allowed.